 House of HR is a leading European HR service provider focusing on Specialised Talent Solutions and Engineering & Consulting.
 Their goal is to connect people’s talents and dreams with successful companies.

 "Private equity is a financial instrument that is perfectly suited to boost innovation and sustainable growth.
 The result is strong growth.
 But private equity involves after all so much more than just raising capital.
 Venture capital investors also share their knowledge and network, opening many doors.
 All the nominees have a solid track record and are all in with a chance to win.
 I am very curious to see which companies will take home an award", says Raf Moons, Head of BNP Paribas Fortis Private Equity.

 Find out more about Private Equity at BNP Paribas Fortis.

 - #StrongerTogether Wearable tech guarantees distance between workers

-- CO² Value Europe: a partnership for a circular carbon economy
+- CO2 Value fully commits to a carbon-free economy

 - Sylphar, Lansweeper and Qover win Private Equity Awards in 2022

 - Who will win a Private Equity Award this year?